artsy/artsy.github.io/_posts/2023-03-07-nextjs-at-artsy-retrospective.markdown

-With all of this in mind, and with the uncertainty around long-term support for Next.js `pages` (amongst other things), we recently decided to hit pause on future development in our new Partner CMS rebuild.
-Weighing a few different factors (many entirely unrelated to Next), including a team reorg that allowed us to look more closely (and fix) the DX in our old Rails-based Partner app, we took a step back and realized that our needs are actually quite minimal:
+With all of this in mind, and with the uncertainty around long-term support for Next.js `pages` (amongst other things), we recently decided to hit pause on future development in our new external CMS app rebuild.
+Weighing a few different factors (many entirely unrelated to Next), including a team reorg that allowed us to look more closely (and fix) the DX in our old external CMS app, we took a step back and recognized that our needs are actually quite minimal:

 - Instant hot reloading
 - Fast, SPA-like UX performance